leeoniya/uPlot/README.md

 This does not mean that all series must have identical x-values - just that they are alignable.
 For instance, it is possible to plot [series that express different time periods](https://leeoniya.github.io/uPlot/demos/time-periods.html), because the data is equally spaced.

-**When choosing uPlot, ensure your data can conform to these requirements.
-You've been warned!**
+**Before choosing uPlot, ensure your data can conform to these requirements.**

 ---
 #### Basics